 A Weekend Itinerary in Christchurch with Kids

-Day One in Christchurch: Explore the Inner CBD by Tram
+Day 1 in Christchurch: Explore the Inner CBD by Tram

 Christchurch Central City is a really easy place to explore with kids as it is completely flat.
-There are no hills, there are plenty of paths by the river and pedestrian only areas such as Cathedral Square.
+There are no hills, and there are plenty of paths by the river and pedestrian-only areas such as Cathedral Square.

 The Canterbury Museum is a free attraction (donations accepted) that has something to amuse everyone in the family.
-If you are new to New Zealand, this is a good place to learn about Maori culture.
+If you’re new to New Zealand, this is a good place to learn about Maori culture.

 If you like a bit of quirky history, check out Fred and Myrtle’s Paua Shell House, an iconic piece of New Zealand history that really does have to be seen to be believed.

-Adventurous kids (like mine) will love learning about Sir Edmund Hillary’s historic trip across Antarctica and playing on the skidoo and nature lovers can enter the kid friendly discovery room (a couple of dollars each for entry) for a hands on nature experience.
+Adventurous kids (like mine) will love learning about Sir Edmund Hillary’s historic trip across Antarctica and playing on the skidoo.

 There is also a large playground with a splash pad, all free for kids to explore.

-If you are feeling peckish about now, jump back on the tram and head to the Riverside Market.
+If you are feeling peckish about now, jump back on the tram and head to the Riverside Market in downtown Christchurch.

-It is a brilliant example of the Christchurch Rebuild, bringing together elegant design and architecture, and bringing community artisans together under one room.
+It is a brilliant example of the Christchurch Rebuild, bringing together elegant design and architecture.
+And Riverside Market brings community artisans together under one roof!

-Try samples of locally produced salami, raw snacks, New Zealand’s very own Moustache Milk and Cookie Bar and our personal favourites, the Bacon Brothers.
+Try samples of locally produced salami, raw snacks, and more.
+Make sure to try one of our personal favorites, the Bacon Brothers!

-With so many local goods and cuisines under one roof, there is something for every member of the family.
+With so many local goods and cuisines under one roof, you’re sure to find something to eat for every member of the family.

 New Regent Street

-If you have conducted any research on Christchurch, you are likely to have seen a photo of a tram strolling through a beautiful street of pastel yellows and blues.
-Well this is the beautiful New Regent Street.
+If you have conducted any research on Christchurch, New Zealand, you’re likely to have seen a photo of a tram strolling through a beautiful street of pastel yellows and blues.
+Well, this is the beautiful New Regent Street.

 The Margaret Mahy Playground is the largest playground in the Southern Hemisphere.
 It’s named after one of New Zealand’s most famous children’s authors.